yeop-sang/geniblocks_korean/readme.md

 Many views take a [Biologica.js](https://github.com/concord-consortium/biologica.js) organism as a property.

-The components are used by `Geniverse-2.0`, but are also built to `/dist` as their own independent React component library.
+The components are used by `Geniventure`, but are also built to `/dist` as their own independent React component library.
 The examples in `/public/examples` all use the GeniBlocks library this way.